-- 1 pound Brussels sprouts - halved, about 8 cups
+- 1 lb Brussels sprouts halved, about 8 cups

 - 1 tbsp maple syrup

-- Arrange on a single layer on a prepared baking sheet.
+- Arrange in a single layer on the prepared baking sheet.

-- Bake for 20 minutes, or until edges start to nicely blackened and the middle is turning golden and crispy.
+- Bake for 20 minutes, or until edges start to nicely blacken and the middle turns golden and crispy.

-- Meanwhile, place the walnuts in a bowl and drizzle with the maple syrup.
+- Meanwhile, place the walnuts in a bowl and drizzle with maple syrup.

 - Toss until well coated and add to roasting Brussels sprouts the last 3 minutes of cooking.